neura-sx/graphene-book/book/multi-sig/tutorial-creating-proposed-trxn.md

 propose_builder_transaction2 <builder-handle-ID> <your-base-account-name> \
 "<expiry-timestamp>" 0 false
 ```
 > You need to have access to `propose_builder_transaction2` command in your CLI.
 As of now, using the default command (i.e. `propose_builder_transaction` without `2` at the end) will not succeed due to unresolved bugs.
+Also, it's important not to broadcast the transaction at this stage, so make sure the broadcast flag (i.e. the last parameter) is set to `false`.

 ### Pay the transaction fee
 To create the required transaction fee, associated with creating the proposed itself, run this command: